Support Schemes

 There is, therefore, no need for additional audit requirements or Parliamentary Committees.
 Instead, we should insulate the boards from political pressures.
 Let them do their work, carry out their responsibilities and fulfil their investment mandates, commercially and professionally.

 The investment entities themselves publish their performance with respect to broad market indices.
-In Temasek’s case, the MSCI equities’ indices; and in GIC’s case, the Reference Portfolio, comprising 65% global equities and 35% global bonds.
-These market indices and data from reputable global investment funds serve as useful reference.
-But ultimately, the Government evaluates the entities based on their long-term performance and their track records show that they have performed creditably, even in challenging environments.
+In Temasek’s case, the MSCI equities indices and, in GIC’s case, the Reference Portfolio, comprising 65% global equities and 35% global bonds.
+These market indices and data from reputable global investment funds serve as useful references.
+But, ultimately, the Government evaluates the entities based on their long-term performance and their track records show that they have performed creditably, even in challenging environments.

 Mr Lawrence Wong: Sir, I did mention briefly in my reply just now that when it comes to performance management, we do assess and monitor closely the long-term performance of our investment entities.
-The published references are the GIC reference portfolio as well as the MSCI equities indices, which are published by both Temasek and GIC respectively.
+The published references are the GIC Reference Portfolio as well as the MSCI equities indices, which are published by both GIC and Temasek respectively.

 The facts remain that even after comparing GIC and Temasek with other leading institutional investors, our two investment entities have done well, creditably, amidst a more challenging investment environment.
 So, that is for performance management.